-When a child learns to read, she can practice those skills by reading for pleasure.
+When a child learns to read, they can practice the skill by reading for pleasure.
 In the same way, these card games combine practice with pleasure.
 Although learning math requires hard work, it can be enjoyable.
-When a person is interested in and loves his work, he can more easily tackle the distasteful segments found in any activity.
+When a person is interested in and loves their work, they can more easily tackle the challenging segments found in any activity.

-These games allow adults and children of various ages and abilities to play together.
+These games allow adults and students of various ages and abilities to play together.
 It does away with anxiety-producing flash cards, which cast the parent or teacher in the role of judge.
-The only person who enjoys flash cards is the person who doesn t need them.
+The only person who enjoys flash cards is the person who doesn't need them.

 Games create a stress-free atmosphere that allows all to learn at their own pace.
 Then the parent or teacher becomes a partner in the learning process.

 There is another reason to make mathematics enjoyable for children.
 Along with the information recorded in our memories are the feelings we experienced when we learned it.
 These feelings are often recalled along with the fact or experience.
-For this reason, information stored with negative feelings tends to be forgotten.
-Children who associate math with feelings of failure and inadequacy will find learning difficult, and worse yet, they will ignore applications to daily life.
-When children recall feelings of discovery and success, they will want to continue learning and will apply that knowledge to other areas.
+For this reason, information stored with negative feelings tends to be avoided, then forgotten.
+Children who associate math with feelings of failure and inadequacy will find learning difficult, and worse yet, they will ignore applications of math to daily life.

+On the other hand, when students recall feelings of discovery and success, they will want to continue learning and will apply that knowledge to other areas.
 Therefore, it is important that learning be a pleasant experience.

 Finally, remember that 10 to 15 minutes of a card game are equivalent to a worksheet.
 As we know, practice is needed for the facts to become automatic.
-These games provide much better review and practice than flash cards or traditional worksheets.
+These games provide much better review and practice than flash cards, timed tests, or traditional worksheets.